[Cross posted at GAIN News]

 2) Measuring What Matters

 One of the three main goals of the Global Adaptation Institute (GAIN) is to provide a navigation tool that enables measuring a country’s vulnerabilities to climate change; and their readiness to face these challenges.
-GAIN, with its open data, avoids the use of holistic or outcome-based metrics such as GDP or HDI.
+GAIN, with its open data GAIN Index, avoids the use of holistic or outcome-based metrics such as GDP or HDI.
 It also emphasizes the need for a pragmatic approach and usability of the data sets through understandable maps, graphs and summaries.
 Our message and methodology are as clear and simple as possible.
 The GAIN Index can help navigate the data and tell the story of the past, present and future of national challenges to face adaptation.

-When the IDB presented theirto address similar issues on sustainability, the outcome of discussions was similar.
+When the IDB presented their ClimateScope to address similar issues on sustainability, the outcome of discussions was similar.
 In this case, the implementation path seems to focus on the city level by guiding on what metrics to gather and monitor.
 It was unclear how the private sector and other implementers would focus on adaptation in particular, or if the initiative would embrace open source, or if they would scale to other levels of granularity (national, regional or community level).

 3) Sustainability, a Global and Transversal Challenge, with Imperative Adaptation Links